svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-9.md

 ## Congratulations!

-That's it, you're done with the Red Hat OpenShift 4.3 on IBM Cloud Kubernetes Service workshop.
+That's it, you're done with the Red Hat OpenShift 4.3 on IBM Cloud workshop.
 Thanks for joining us!

+{% hint style='tip' %}
+Find more about IBM Cloud Monitoring with Sysdig in the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/Monitoring-with-Sysdig/index.html#getting-started).
+{% endhint %}